lowndes96/tech501-week3-cicd/6ht-feb/README.md

   * default merge stratagey
   * fastforward mode (ff) - only adds new updates to main
 ![alt text](job2.2+job3/job2-merge-b4-build.png)
-* post build step of github action > push only if build suceeds, pushes changes from the dev branch to main
+* post build step of github action > push only if build succeeds, pushes changes from the dev branch to main
 ![alt text](job2.2+job3/job2-post-build-push.png)
 * only want updates to occur if the merge to main above happened correctly.
 * there are no 'main build' steps here, as the pre and post build functionality are able to complete this job alone
 ## Job 3 set up
-* use of usual disgard old builds and github project steup (github may be uneccisary here? - check)
+* use of usual disgard old builds and github project steup
 ![alt text](job2.2+job3/job3-setup1.png)
 * dont need any source code management of the github here - all done in previous steps
 ![alt text](job2.2+job3/job3-setup-2.png)